 The HR director manages the execution of the group's activities in relation to its corporate citizenship, including initiatives undertaken for community development, which are reviewed by the social and ethics committee.
-The social and ethics committee also assesses sustainability performance with specific reference to Clicks Group's inclusion in the FTSE/JSE Responsible Investment Top 30 Index (Clicks Group was again confirmed as a constituent of this index for the 2019 financial year) and in terms of the Carbon Disclosure Project.
+The social and ethics committee also assesses sustainability performance with specific reference to Clicks Group's inclusion in the FTSE/JSE Responsible Investment Top 30 Index (Clicks Group was yet again confirmed as a constituent of this index for the 2020 financial year) and in terms of the Carbon Disclosure Project.
 The committee assessed the group's actions in relation to the 10 Principles of the United Nations Global Compact (UNGC).
-While the group is not a signatory to the UNGC, it has adopted the 10 Principles of the UNGC and monitors compliance against these principles in the areas of human rights, labour, anti-corruption and the environment.
+While the group is not presently a signatory to the UNGC, it has adopted the 10 Principles of the UNGC and monitors compliance against these principles in the areas of human rights, labour, anticorruption and the environment; the board will review the decision as to whether or not it should become a signatory of the UNGC during the 2021 financial year).